daliwang/AI4BGC/README.md

-# AI4BGC: Artificial Intelligence for Biogeochemical Cycles
+# AI4BGC: Artificial Intelligence for Biogeochemical Cycle Simulation

 Welcome to the **AI4BGC** pre-release!
 This repository provides a modern, flexible, and high-performance deep learning framework for modeling terrestrial biogeochemical cycles using neural networks.